techidaily/site-fox-hovers/source/_posts/new-2024-approved-avoid-distortion-best-practices-for-shooting-up-close-with-videoleap.md

 * When you are satisfied, simply export the project and your animated zoom video will be saved successfully.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X18Dq7rV-xI?si=twFfXIPD0TFmC5EM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Alternative way to Zoom Video on Computer

 If for some reason you are not able to install and use Videoleap on your system or you want to switch to any other applications, then Filmora is the best available alternative.
 [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is a paid video editing application that can be used on a trial basis with limited options.
 It has a very easy-to-use interface.
 Moreover, the installation process of this application on computers is very simple.
 This is because of its multiple OS support.